Your child’s gender identity and your feelings

 If you’re worried about your other children and how they’re coping, speaking to your GP is a good first step.
 The GP can refer your child to a mental health professional.

-It’s important to protect and respect your gender-diverse child’s privacy at all times.
+It’s important to protect and respect your trans or gender-diverse child’s privacy at all times.
 But if all your children agree, it might help to tell a trusted staff member at your other children’s schools what’s going on.
 This way, staff can offer support if they notice that your other children are having a hard time.

 Handling other people’s reactions to your child’s gender identity

 It’s important to respect your child’s wishes and tell other people only if your child wants you to.
 Some children and teenagers find it’s easier when extended family, people at school and people in the community know about their gender identity.
 Others find this makes things more difficult.